 - 1. Program requirements (both entry programs and completion degree programs) - a.
 All programs: Accurately portray accreditation decisions made by the Council. - b.
 New programs: New programs must submit confidential and anonymous student and faculty evaluations two (2) years after the start of the first class of students. - c.
 Established programs: Submit confidential and anonymous faculty and student evaluations at the midpoint of an accreditation cycle.
 For example, a program receiving a 10-year accreditation would submit evaluations at 5 years following the accreditation decision.
 The COA may accelerate this time frame at its discretion. - 2.
-A program that receives an adverse accreditation decision (denial, probation or revocation of accreditation) from the Council has the responsibility to notify its current students and those accepted for enrollment in writing of that decision. - 3.
-Additional requirements for CRNA completion degree programs with an adverse accreditation decision - a.
-For completion programs, coexisting with accredited entry programs, where the completion programs award degrees with titles and courses that are unrelated to anesthesia: - 1) CRNA students, if any, must be notified that the completion degree program has received an adverse accreditation decision.
+A program that receives an adverse accreditation decision (denial or revocation of accreditation), including an initial decision that is subject to reconsideration or appeal or a final decision, from the Council has the responsibility to notify its current and prospective students in writing of that decision within seven business days of receipt of the COA decision letter.